kwur/new-kwur-site/_posts/2008-03-04-album-review-the-dirtbombs-we-have-you-surrounded.md

 ---
 id: 172
-title: 'Album Review: The Dirtbombs, &quot;We Have You Surrounded&quot;'
+title: 'Album Review: The Dirtbombs, "We Have You Surrounded"'
 date: 2008-03-04T06:01:00+00:00
 author: The Intern
 layout: post